-- of their experiences, as well as professional repercussions for whistleblowing. - Reporting discriminatory abuse, and in particular sexual abuse, therefore often places players - at significant personal and professional risk. - Victim blaming, particularly in cases of racial and sexual abuse, remains rife. - There is a lack of immediate care and support for players who face discriminatory abuse.
-We as player unions and representatives can also improve in this regard. - content, and could be in breach of those obligations if they chose to remove themselves from an unsafe online environment.
+- Players who wish to act against discrimination face a range of unenviable choices and unfair criticisms: - Those who raise concerns in their teams, clubs, leagues and federations report frequent trivialisation of their experiences, as well as professional repercussions for whistleblowing. - Reporting discriminatory abuse, and in particular sexual abuse, therefore often places players at significant personal and professional risk. - Victim blaming, particularly in cases of racial and sexual abuse, remains rife. - There is a lack of immediate care and support for players who face discriminatory abuse.
+We as player unions and representatives can also improve in this regard. - In the absence of better regulation, players facing abuse online are effectively being asked to either endure abuse and risk their mental health or leave social media.
+The former creates an unsafe work environment, while the latter will likely negatively impact their commercial opportunities.
+Many players are obliged to have an online presence with stipulations regarding a scheduled amount of sponsor content, and could be in breach of those obligations if they chose to remove themselves from an unsafe online environment.